mattiaa32-lgtm/DelightfulChurros/README.md

 ## Value history

-Column N holds one value: the cheapest copy currently listed.
-Why only one:
+Two different things are tracked:

+- **The collection total** comes from Discogs' own `/collection/value` endpoint, which returns minimum, median and maximum — the same figures its release pages show.
+One authoritative call, and what the chart plots.
+- **Column N** holds the cheapest copy currently listed for each record.
+It runs well below the median and is only used for the per-cube and per-category splits, where relative size is the point.
+Why only one figure per record:

 - The Low/Median/High shown on a Discogs release page come from SALES history, which is **not** in the public API.
 The app cannot read those numbers.